MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/data-sources.md

 | SAP HANA Database |No |No |Yes |Yes |Yes (2) |
 | Teradata |No |No |Yes |Yes |Yes |

 (1) For Azure Analysis Services data source, you must have multifactor authentication (MFA) disabled for the credentials being used to connect to the data source.
-If you need multifactor authentication enabled for your environment, review <a href="/azure/active-directory/conditional-access/overview">Azure Active Directory Conditional Access</a> as an option to disable multifactor authentication for the credentials used in the data source.
+If you need multifactor authentication enabled for your environment, review [Azure Active Directory Conditional Access](/azure/active-directory/conditional-access/overview) as an option to disable multifactor authentication for the credentials used in the data source.

 (2) SAP HANA supports DirectQuery with Integrated Windows Authentication only when using it as a relational database in the published Power BI Desktop file (.pbix).